wgr1984/SimpleDataClassProcessor/README.md

     );
 }
 ```
-adds the following default values to the builder function of the generated autoValue class
+This adds the following default values to the builder function of the generated autoValue class
 ```Java
 static Builder builder() {
         return new AutoValue_DefaultValueTestObject.Builder()